 When I Get In Trouble I Think…

 All of my kids were in various foster homes before being adopted into our family.
-My middle son and daughter still tell me that sometimes even at our house, “I think when I’m in trouble if I lived with my biological mom, none of this (bad situations) would happen to me.”‘
+Two of my children still tell me that sometimes, even at our house, “I think when I’m in trouble if I lived with my biological mom, none of this (bad situations) would happen to me.”‘

-When my daughter was small, she actually went one step further from remembering the good times at her biological home and made up pretend stories of how she wanted her life.
-She told me that her biological mom was an important ambassador in Africa and had to fly to and from the United States all the time.
-Her mom could not take care of her because she was always going to Africa.
+One child actually went one step further from remembering the good times at their biological home and made up pretend stories of how they wanted life to be that their biological mom was an important ambassador in Africa and had to fly to and from the United States all the time.
+Mom could not take care of them because she was always going to Africa.

-My oldest son blamed his biological brothers and sister for not having a happy life.
-Whenever he went through a sad time he would tell me that he would still be living happily with his mom if his brothers and sister had not been born.
-He was convinced that his brothers and sister were too difficult to take care of at his biological home.
+One child blamed their biological brothers and sister for not having a happy life.
+Whenever this child went through a sad time, they would tell me that they would still be living happily with mom if their brothers and sister had not been born.
+This child was convinced that their siblings were too difficult to take care of at the biological home.

 When you get in trouble or things seems really sad, it’s normal to think that living somewhere else would be better and easier.
-My middle son says though, “There would be different problems if I lived with my biological mom.”
+One child says though, “There would be different problems if I lived with my biological mom.”